ye-geeee/designing-data-intensive-applications/part2_distributed_data/07_transactions.md

 ### Preventing Lost Updates

+There are several other interesting kinds of conflicts that can occur between concurrently writing transactions.
+The best known of these is the _lost update_ problem.

+The lost update problem can occur when two transaction read some value from the database, modifies it, and writes back the modified value(a _read-modify-write cycle_) and one of the modifications can be lost.

 #### Atomic write operations

+Many databases provide atomic update operations, which remove the need to implement read-modify-write cycles in application code.

+Way 1.
+Atomic operations are usually implemented by taking an exclusive lock on the object when it is read so that no other transaction can read it until the update has been applied.
+> This technique is sometimes known as _cursor stability_.

+Way 2.
+Simply force all atomic operations to be executed on a single thread.

 #### Explicit locking

+If the database's built-in atomic operations don't provide the necessary functionality, application have to explicitly lock objects that are going to be updated.
+Then the application can perform a read-modify-write cycle, and if any other transaction tries to concurrently read the same object, it is forced to wait until the first read-modify-write cycle has completed.

+However, it's easy to forget to add a necessary lock somewhere in the code, and thus introduce a race condition.

 #### Automatically detecting lost updates

+Atomic operations and locks are ways of preventing lost updates by forcing the read-modify-write cycles to happen sequentially allowing them to execute in parallel.

+PostgreSQL's repeatable read, Oracle's serializable, and SQL Server's snapshot isolation - automatically detect when a lost update has occurred.
+MySQL/InnoDB's repeatable read does not detect lost updates - database must prevent lost updates as providing snapshot isolation

 #### Compare-and-set

+Compare-and-set is to avoid lost updates by allowing an update to happen only if the value has not changed since you last read it.

+If the content has changed and no longer matcher `old content`, this update will have no effect, so you need to check whether the update took effect and retry if necessary.
+This way may not prevent lost updates, so check whether your database's compare-and-set operation is safe before relying on it.

 #### Conflict resolution and replication

+In replicated database with multi-leader or leaderless replication allow several writes to happen concurrently and replicate them asynchronously, so they cannot guarantee that there is a single up-to-date copy of the data.
+Thus, techniques based on locks or compare-and-set do not apply in this context.

+A common approach in such replicated databases is
+1. to allow concurrent writes to create several conflicting versions of a value
+2. use application code of special data structures(ex.
+Riak)

+On the other hand, the _last write sins(LWW) conflict resolution method is prone to lost upates.

 ### Write Skew and Phantoms